ansible/workshops/exercises/ansible_collections/2-collections-from-playbook/README.md

 ## Step 5 - Simplify the namespace

-If you use many modules from Ansible Collections in your Playbook, the <autho>.<collection> prefix can become quite annoying it reading your Playbook can become harder as well.
+If you use many modules from Ansible Collections in your Playbook, the <author>.<collection> prefix can become quite annoying it reading your Playbook can become harder as well.

 You can use the `collections` key word to skip defining the namespace with every task.